corubolo/narrative-generator/README.md

 It is finally possible to see the filtered stories as text, or in a tree or graph representation.
 It is also possible to play the merged story graph as in interactive fiction.

-## Principal Investigator: Paul Watry
+## Paul Watry: Principal Investigator
-## Authors, Co-Investigators: Fabio Corubolo, Meriem Bendris
+## Fabio Corubolo, Meriem Bendris: Authors, Co-Investigators, SW development

 #Credits: